confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.query.pull.max.qps`

-Sets a query per second limit for pull queries.
-This limit is enforced per host (not per cluster).
+Sets a rate limit for pull queries, in queries per second.
+This limit is enforced per host, not per cluster.
-After hitting the limit, the host will fail pull query requests until it determines it's no longer at the limit.
+After hitting the limit, the host will fail pull query requests until it determines that it's no longer at the limit.

 ## `ksql.query.pull.max.concurrent.requests`

-Sets a concurrent query limit for pull queries.
-This limit is enforced per host (not per cluster).
+Sets the maximum number of concurrent pull queries.
+This limit is enforced per host, not per cluster.
-After hitting the limit, the host will fail pull query requests until it determines it's no longer at the limit.
+After hitting the limit, the host will fail pull query requests until it determines that it's no longer at the limit.

 ## `ksql.variable.substitution.enable`